-GoMids.com continues to look at this year’s incoming Navy freshman football class by position.
-The new Navy wide receivers class includes two graduates from the Naval Academy Prep School and two direct admits.
-We’ll review the new Mid wide receivers joining the program.
+GoMids.com continues to look at this year's incoming Navy freshman football class by position.
+The new Navy wide receivers class was impacted by the attrition of last season's Naval Academy Prep School class.
+Only one wide receiver made it from NAPS.
+We'll review the three new Mid wide receivers joining the program.

 GoMids.com Top Stories